 Ensuring that you find the right doctor is absolutely the most critical decision you can make in your fight against epilepsy.

 Right out the gate, I found myself switching doctors for their lack of communication skills, empathy, and understanding.
-These traits are very helpful and appreciated, especially when having the foggiest idea of what your chronic illness is all about and where to go from that point.
+These traits are very helpful and appreciated, especially when you haven’t the foggiest idea of what your chronic illness is all about and where to go from that point.

 Don’t be afraid to switch doctors if your first appointment doesn’t meet your standards.
 It’s critical that you find a doctor who treats you with respect, makes you feel comfortable, listens to you, explains medical information in a way that you can understand, and gives you a chance to ask questions.
 If something feels off, trust your instincts and keep looking.